isaacazuelos/kurt/tests/testing-plan.md

 This `tests` directory is for tests of the binary produced by the `bin` directory.
-While we try to lean what `cargo test` can do for us, Rust currently doesn't have great end-to-end binary testing so we'll have to come up with something later.
+While we try to lean what `cargo test` can do for us, Rust currently doesn't have great end-to-end binary testing so we'll have to come up with something soon.

 Most rust files should have [unit tests][ut] at the bottom of the file.
 The test names should describe what's being tested.

 Anything public for a crate should have [documentation tests][dt] which show intended use, but like other functions there should be normal unit tests for other behaviour (failure states, edge cases, etc.) as well.

 I've largely moved away from having multiple examples or doing a lot of doc tests because they're noticeable _much_ slower to run.
 They make good